grantiverson/cat-clicker/README.md

 ### Installing

 Instructions to clone and run the project:
-1. Clone the git project using `$ git clone https://github.com/grantiverson/cat-clicker.git`
+1. Clone the git project using `$ git clone https://github.com/grantiverson/cat-clicker.git`.
-2. Navigate to the root directory for the project
+2. Navigate to the root directory for the project.
-3. Open index.html in your favorite browser
+3. Open index.html in your favorite browser.

 ## Built with